Partnerships & Projects

-Our innovation service has a number of product development streams and associated projects.
+The Innovation Team has a number of key partnerships and projects.

 Alder Hey Children’s Hospital is a partner in the ERDF funded Health Enterprise Hub Innovation Exchange (HeH), which works to accelerate the rate at which companies in the Liverpool city region (LCR) develop and commercialise innovative products and services.
 It will also enhance the long-term capacity of LCR to be a centre for excellence in developing and scaling up smart and innovative solutions that can increase economic activity, while enabling the health and social care sector to deliver services more effectively and efficiently.